Want to be an antiracist white Jew?

 Who is this class for?

-As taught by Racial Equity tools “to advance racial equity, there is work for white people and people of color to do separately and together.
+As taught by Racial Equity Tools “to advance racial equity, there is work for white people and people of color to do separately and together.
 For white people, a caucus provides time and space to work explicitly and intentionally on understanding white culture and white privilege and to increase one’s critical analysis around these concepts.
 A white caucus also puts the onus on white people to teach each other about these ideas, rather than placing a burden on people of color to teach them.”
-This circle is designed for people who identify as Jewish and appear white.
-That said, others who want to explore race privilege in a Jewish context, either Jewish and not white or not Jewish and white, are welcome to apply.
-This course is created with specific attention to understanding antisemitism, confronting white dominance in Jewish history in the United States, and exploring what’s it like to be a Jewish person in a mostly Christian country.
-We highly encourage signing up for this workshop with a friend/co-worker/partner, or in a small team.
+This circle is designed for people who identify as Jewish and present white and are committed to learning and taking action in partnership with at least one other person.
+Whether as members of a congregation or political network, neighbors, co-workers, family members or friends, supporting each other as chevruta/accountability study buddies or small teams is imperative to countering the isolation and individualism encouraged by oppressive systems.
+This course is created with specific attention to understanding antisemitism, confronting white dominance in Jewish history in the United States, and exploring what it’s like to be a Jewish person in a mostly Christian country.

 Is there homework?